AxnxDev/AxnxDev/README.md

 # I'm currently... 📍

 + Creator & Lead Programmer @ Vurge since Dec 2020
-+ Programmer @ Club Luminous since Apr 2024
 + Programmer @ Dollsome since Oct 2023
 + Lead Programmer @ Burger 21 since May 2020

 # Past Work... 🏅

++ Lead Developer & Programmer @ Club Luminous since Apr 2024 to May 2025
 + Lead Programmer @ Club Altitude from Oct 2023 to Feb 2024
 + Programmer @ Graceful Apparel from & to Dec 2022
 + Programmer @ Aquavillie from May 2022 to Jul 2022